garethjns/SpatialTaskV2/readme.md

 			- dbquit if necessary.
 			- Enable calibration in run.m's parameters.
 			- Run run.m and re-calibrate.
-	- Check the touchscreens touch calibration is correct (does pressing on the screen click in the correct place?).
+	- Check the touchscreen's touch calibration is correct (does pressing on the screen click in the correct place?).
 		- If not, double click eGalaxTouch icon in system tray and run monitor mapping.
 		- Check touchscreen again, if calibration is still wrong, right click eGalaxTouch icon and run 4 point calibration.
 	- Enter chamber and check stimuli are working.